kgrid-lab/MCBK_2024_demo/tobacco/README.md

 # Quality-Adjusted Life Year Gain By Tobacco Cessation
 Knowledge object (KO) implementation for Quality-Adjusted Life Year Gain By Tobacco Cessation using KGrid 2.0 model.
+This KO implements a CLI and an API service.

 ## Publication
 Based on the work of Dr. John Doe.
 See publication here: [Quality-Adjusted Life Year Gain By Tobacco Cessation](https://pubmed.ncbi.nlm.nih.gov/a234567/).